Reviewable/Reviewable/docs/discussions.md

 ## Ending a discussion

 If you don't need to reply to a discussion you can click the primary action button at the bottom instead.
-The button's label will indicate its precise action — corresponding to both your role and the state of the discussion — but the general meaning is "I have nothing further to say about this".
+The button's label will indicate its precise action — corresponding to both your role and the state of the discussion — but the general meaning is “I have nothing further to say about this”.
 Clicking the button will always mark the discussion as read, and usually set your [disposition](#dispositions) to **<i class="fa fa-check-circle"></i> Satisfied** as well:

 | Role | Discussion | Button label | Effect |
 |------|------------|:------------:|--------|